tsr-alia/streaming_selector/README.md

 - Implement more features to handle the quiz (e.g., genre preference matters / doesn't matter).
 - Filter streaming availability by user location.
 - Check for updated streaming availability (via call to Streaming Availability API) right before showing results.
+- Add a 7th optional question that aims at a more random fact about the user and match the answer with the movie descriptions in the dayabase (e.g., What is your dream vacation destination? or: What was your dream job as a child? etc.)

 ### Movie Library